mkdirlove/dehash/README.md

 #### Then edit file to match your config

+The tool already have an email and secret code...
-You can create secret code at https://md5decrypt.net/en/Api/
+But you can create your own secret code at https://md5decrypt.net/en/Api/

 ```
 // Change this